levsero/test_embed/doc/chat.md

 ##### Parameters

 - `tags`: Array<String>.
 Tags to add to a given chat session.
-Note that the API also supports providing tags as separate string arguments (see example below).
+They should not contain any spaces or special characters except for underscores or hyphens.
+Note that the API also supports providing tags as separate string arguments.

 Passing non-string types results in an error.
 No message is sent.